 Thanksgiving is a time for family, fun and food.
 We’d also like to help make sure the holiday is SAFE.
-In addition to the COVID-19 recommendations, here are a few other safety tips as you enjoy the holiday weekend:
+Here are a few safety tips as you enjoy the holiday weekend:

 Safe Travels – the day before Thanksgiving is the most traveled day of the year!

 - If your plans include driving, check the weather along your route and plan for travel around any storms that may be in the area you are traveling.

 - Please be sure to use seat belts and, of course, no one should drink and drive.

 - Drivers should be well rested and alert and give their full attention to the road – avoid distractions.

 - Make frequent stops and for long trips, rotate drivers.

 - Cooks should avoid wearing loose clothing or dangling sleeves while preparing the holiday meal.

 - Keep anything that can catch fire – potholders, oven mitts, wooden utensils, paper or plastic bags, food packaging, and towels or curtains—away from the stove, oven or any other appliance in the kitchen that generates heat.

 - Use a timer as a reminder that the stove or oven is on.